Rosnok/JSONGenesis-Redux/README.md

 `Credits to Đuvent for making both the lore of the factions and the two attack maps`

-`Genesux`: In the Siravax they lay in the sub-zero temperature planet called Siratla.
+`Genesux`: In the Siravax System they lay in the sub-zero temperature planet called Siratla.
 There are other planets in the system.
 Ruxt is comprised of Siratla Stone and Crystals, while Vantax is a Gas Planet.
 These three planets also have multiple moons surrounding them, along with their star called Siravax.
 The Genesux are comprised of cold energy and Siratla stone.
 They are a type of lithiods, and are quite strong.
 Their weapons and creations are made out of a metal amalgam material formed from various metals and cold energy.
 Little is understood of their goal, but it seems like nothing will stop them from achieving it.